aareshfb/Network_inference_using_discrete_penalty/Experiments/README.md

 #### `Datasets/`
 Contains the scripts used to generate the datasets used in the experiments.
 This includes:
 - Power-law datasets
 - BoolODE datasets

-Each dataset is formatted as gene expression matrices used as input to the methods.

 #### `power-law experiments/`
 Contains scripts for experiments on **synthetic datasets generated using power-law network structures**.